Going Green Through Warehouse Automation

 Energy conservation in the warehouse is no longer optional.
 Perhaps once it was something only the most socially conscious businesses considered; however, today it's essential for any operator serious about cutting costs.
 Whether you call it conservation, sustainability or going green, it comes down to one solid business idea — cut waste and save money in the process.

-In this blog, we'll discuss some green warehouse practices and explain how warehouse automation can contribute.
+In this blog, we'll discuss sustainable warehouse practices and explain how green automation technology can contribute.
 (Green warehouse construction, as in LEED certification, is another subject and won't be covered here.)

 Cutting Waste Is Good Business

 Would you choose to spend more than needed on heat, light, fuel and materials?
 No. But a business that isn't continually looking for ways to reduce these costs is wasting money.